Is there a relationship between AGN and star formation in IR-bright AGNs?: Acknowledgements

-Y.S.D would like to thank Lee Armus, Nick Scoville, Phillip Hopkins, Chris Hayward, Marta Volonteri, and Ranga R. Chary for helpful discussions.
+This work is sponsored in part by the Chinese Academy of Sciences (CAS), through a grant to the CAS South America Center for Astronomy (CASSACA) based in Santiago, Chile.
 This research has made use of data from HerMES project (http://hermes.sussex.ac.uk/).
 HerMES is a Herschel Key Programme utilising Guaranteed Time from the SPIRE instrument team, ESAC scientists and a mission scientist.
 The HerMES data was accessed through the Herschel Database in Marseille (HeDaM - http://hedam.lam.fr) operated by CeSAM and hosted by the Laboratoire d'Astrophysique de Marseille.

 \begin{landscape}

 \end{landscape}